stone17/mytoyota-dashboard/README.md

     ```

 3.  **Customize and Save:**
-    *   Update the variables in the `USER CONFIGURATION` section of the script to match your setup (dashboard IP, charger device name, etc.).
+    *   Update the variables in the `USER CONFIGURATION` section of the script to match your MQTT broker and Domoticz setup.
     *   Save and enable the script.

-Now, whenever your charger device turns on or off in Domoticz, it will send a request to the dashboard to update its polling interval accordingly.
+Now, whenever your charger device turns on or off in Domoticz, it will publish a command to the dashboard's MQTT topic to update its polling interval.

+## Dynamic Polling Control via API (Alternative)

+The application exposes an API endpoint (`POST /api/settings/polling`) that allows for dynamic control over the data polling schedule.
+This is particularly useful for integrating with home automation systems to increase the polling frequency only when needed (e.g., when your car is charging) and reduce it at other times to save resources and API calls.

 ## Using MQTT with Domoticz